jstonge/tidygraphtool/README.md

 # tidygraphtool

 A tidy API for network manipulation with Graph-tool inspired by tidygraph.
-This is a experimental project.
+This is an experimental project of mine.
 Use at your own risk.

 ## Usage